pascalhabluetzel/grifo/README.md

 - Output in Darwin Core Archive format.

 # BRICO
-BRICO is an analysis pipeline for nanopore metabarcoding sequence data.
+BRICO is a versatile pipeline for environmental metabarcoding using nanopore sequences with density based clustering for error correction and other utilities.
-The name of the pipeline is derived of the French verb <em>bricoler</em> (to cobble sth) and describes how it integrates existing tools into a new pipeline.
+The name is derived of the legendary creature <em>grifo</em> (Esperanto, Spanish, Old High German; Engl.: griffin) which is partly eagle, lion and deer.
+The name describes how the pipeline integrates existing tools into a new workflow.

 ## Dependencies